clesleycode/natural-language-processing/README.md

 ### 6.1 Loading the Data

 First, we begin by loading the data.
-Since we'll be using data available online, we'll use the urllib module to avoid having to manually download any data.
+Since we'll be using data available online, we'll use the `urllib` module to avoid having to manually download any data.

 ``` python
 import urllib.request
 ```

-So then we'll define the test and training data URLs to variables, as well as filenames for each of those datasets.
+Once imported, we'll then define the test and training data URLs as variables, as well as filenames for each of those datasets.
+This is so that we can easily download these to our local computer.

 ``` python
 test_url = "https://dl.dropboxusercontent.com/u/8082731/datasets/UMICH-SI650/testdata.txt"